 Arrival And Departure:

-We have only four hours of preschool each day, so please be on time.
+We have only three or three and a half hours of preschool each day, so please be on time.
 Please drop your child off between 8:30-8:40am as we will start promptly.
 Please do not drop off early!
 The door will NOT be open before 8:30am.
 Pickup will begin at 11:50 and must be made by 12:00pm or late fees will begin.
+For our afternoon class, the door will be opened at 12:30pm for drop off.
+Please drop off by 12:40pm.
+Pickup will begin at 3:20pm and must be made 3:30pm or late fees will begin.
 Parents must accompany their child in upon arrival and departure and be signed in and out each day.
 Please make drop offs and pick ups brief.
 If you’d like to discuss something, we can schedule a conference.

 Please let me know if your child will be late or absent.
 If your child is absent, but scheduled to be here, full tuition still applies.

 I cannot administer any medication, including over the counter medication such as pain relievers, cold medicine or even cough drops, without a doctor's signed authorization and parent's signature.
 For all medication, parents must provide written instructions which must be completed by the doctor's office including the name of the medication, the dosage, the time(s) it is to be given, and the physician's signature.
 I have a form for this and each family should keep a copy in their glove box to have handy in case it's needed.
 All medication must be provided in the original container in which it was prescribed.

 Because children are only present four hours a day, I will not administer any medication except for emergency medications, such as allergy meds/epi pen if needed.